WebAssembly/component-model/design/mvp/Explainer.md

 See the [async explainer](Async.md) for high-level context and terminology and the [Canonical ABI explainer] for detailed runtime semantics.

+The `task.backpressure` built-in has type `[i32] -> []` and allows the
+async-lifted callee to toggle a per-component-instance flag that, when set, prevents new incoming export calls to the component (until the flag is unset).
+This allows the component to exert [backpressure](Async.md#backpressure).

 The `task.start` built-in returns the arguments to the currently-executing task.
 This built-in must be called from an `async`-lifted export exactly once per export activation.
-Delaying the call to `task.start` allows the async callee to exert *backpressure* on the caller.
 The `canon task.start` definition takes the type index of a core function type and produces a core function with exactly that type.
 When called, the declared core function type is checked to match the lowered function type of a component-level function returning the parameter types of the current task.
 (See also [Starting](Async.md#starting) in the async explainer and [`canon_task_start`] in the Canonical ABI explainer.)

 The `task.return` built-in takes as parameters the result values of the currently-executing task.
 This built-in must be called from an `async`-lifted